mdancho84/mdancho84.github.io/_posts/2023-04-30-chatgpt-prompt-osmdata.md

 image_preview: "/assets/061_osmdata_thumb_2.jpg"

 ---
-Writing code is a **slow process** especially when you are first learning data science.
-What if you could speed it up?
-You can and this is how.
-In this post, I'm going to share a real case study I had recently where I made the working R code for my analysis in **under 30 seconds with ChatGPT**.
+Writing code is a **slow process** especially when you are first learning data science. *What if you could speed it up?* You can and this is how.
+In this free R-tip, I share a real case study where I made the working R code for my data analysis in **under 30 seconds with ChatGPT**.

 ### Table of Contents

-Today I'm going to share you how to automate `R` coding with `ChatGPT`.
+Today I share how to automate `R` coding with `ChatGPT`.
 Here's what you're learning today:

 * *ChatGPT Prompts:* The mistake you'll make and how to get ChatGPT to write your code correctly.
 * *2-Minute Case Study:* How I connecte to an API, Downloaded Data, and Visualized on a Map with `ChatGPT`.